oldremez/btcmap/README.md

 - **Multi-Chain Support**: Covers Ethereum, Solana, Osmosis, Base, Kava, Neutron, and more
 - **Real-time Data**: Live token supply and balance information
 - **Clickable Nodes**: Click on any node to view detailed descriptions
+- **Link to Node**: Direct links to focus on specific nodes via URL parameters
 - **Responsive Design**: Works on desktop and mobile devices
 - **Developer Mode**: Advanced controls for graph manipulation and position saving